alanoursland/tr_xor/reports/relu1/relu1_overview.md

 This analysis does not claim dead inputs are always harmful—but when they occur early and persist, they may severely restrict the model's capacity to reshape its decision surface.

-Further experiments (e.g., reinitializing models until no data is dead) are planned to evaluate this hypothesis more directly.
+The `Re-init on Dead` condition in this experiment is designed to evaluate this hypothesis directly by comparing its results against the `Standard Init` baseline.

 ---